MagneticMartian/PasswordManager-linux/README.md

-This is the linux version of of the other password manager.
+This is the gnu/linux version of of the other password manager.
 The main differences are that this implementation is able to list all url's that it has a stored password, and it also encrypts the pass_db.hdf5 data base.

 Setup:

-Usage:

-open terminal (cmd) and type:

-cd C:\<path_to_exe_dir>
+Run ./setup.sh

+Operation:

+passman is the only program that you will have to directly run.

+usage passman:

+passman <option> <args>

+Options:
+-e arg: If arg=NULL, passman encrypts the pass_db.hdf5 file.
+If arg=url,passman creates the pass_db.hdf5 file and then encrypts it.
+-d args: passman will decrypt the pass_db.hdf5 file.
+The args variables are the <option> <url> arguments for pass_manager.py.

+Usage pass_manager.py:

-pass_manager.exe <option> <url> <new_password=null>
+python3 pass_manager.py <option> <url> <new_password=null>

 Options: